College of Information and Computer Sciences

 University of Massachusetts Amherst

 .
-Previously I was a software engineer and consultant at Mavenomics, Inc., developing business intelligence software for the financial sector, working on compilers, query engines, financial math and data visualization.
+Previously I was a software engineer and consultant on business intelligence for the financial sector, working on compilers, query engines, financial math and data visualization.
 I graduated from Duke University in 2010 with a B.S. in Mathematics and Economics.
-I received my M.S. in Computer Science from the University of Massachusetts Amherst in 2015.
-I interned with Paul Mineiro and Nikos Karampatziakis in the Microsoft Cloud Information Services Laboratory in the summer of 2014.
-I interned with Andrew Dai on the Google Brain team in the summer of 2015.
-I am interning with George Dahl on the Google Brain team in the summer of 2016.
+I received my M.S. in Computer Science from the University of Massachusetts Amherst in 2015, passing the Ph.D. candidacy portfolio With Distinction.

 I am also an armchair PLT and functional programming enthusiast, and chief maintainer of the factorie machine learning toolkit.